 Utah Code § 76-10-1101, as well as the state constitution, forbid lotteries of any form.
 Article VI, Section 27, of the Utah Constitution states, “The Legislature shall not authorize any game of chance, lottery or gift enterprise under any pretense or for any purpose.”

-Utah Horse Racing
+Utah Horse Racing Betting

 Betting on any form of racing is illegal in Utah.

-Utah Racing Betting Laws
+Utah Horse Racing Laws

 Utah Code § 76-10-1101 makes betting on any contest or game a class B misdemeanor.
 Subsequent convictions become a class A misdemeanor.
 Booking bets on racing is a third-degree felony.